-President Trump is beginning his term in office with debt held by the public at 77 percent of the economy, higher than any new president besides Harry Truman.
+President Trump began his term in office with debt held by the public at 77 percent of the economy, higher than any new president besides Harry Truman.
 And it is forecast to grow indefinitely.
 High and rising debt will make it harder to grow the economy and build a better future for America.
 Now is the time for our leaders to take action.
 Here’s how:

 2. Focus health care reform on cost control.
 The growth of health costs is among the biggest drivers of growing debt, and in fact, federal health care spending will account for more than half the expected increase in total spending as a share of the economy over the next ten years.
 As policymakers consider reforming health care and/or changing the Affordable Care Act (also known as Obamacare), they should: